quietlychris/tsuga/README.md

 fn main() {
     // Builds the MNIST data from a binary into ndarray Array2<f32> structures
-    // Labels are built with one-hot encoding format
+    // labels are built with one-hot encoding format
     // ([60_000, 784], [60_000, 10], [10_000, 784], [10_000, 10] )
     let (input, output, test_input, test_output) = mnist_as_ndarray();
     println!("Successfully unpacked the MNIST dataset into Array2<f32> format!");